 JEWELRY: Jewelry trees aren’t my first choice.
 You have to take everything off the tree to get to the one piece you want, and sometimes they fall over leaving you with a tangled mess.
 Instead, opt for hooks on the wall.
 This helps to see what you have and makes putting the finishing touches on less stressful.

 SHOES: Show them off.
 If you have the shelf space organize them by heel height.
 If you don’t have the shelf space, clear plastic boxes will become your friend.
 Put the shoes inside of the box, label them, and start stacking.
 Or, take photos and tape it to the outside of the box, so you know what’s hiding.

 SCARVES: Find a place for them where they can be seen.
 Try hanging them on hooks like your jewelry.
-A lot of times the space saving scarf hangers don’t allow you to see what you have.
-If space is an issue try rolling them and putting them into boxes.
+A lot of times the space-saving scarf hangers don’t allow you to see what you have.
+If space is an issue try rolling them and putting them into clear boxes.

 For Organizational Overachievers